-(ARA) – The trend for gardening at home continues to grow – and people are taking a particular interest in raising their flowers and vegetables organically.
-With such prominent figures as Michelle Obama taking public initiatives in organic gardening, more and more products that cater to the trend are appearing.
+The trend for gardening at home continues to grow – and people are taking a particular interest in raising their flowers and vegetables organically.
+With prominent figures taking public initiatives in organic gardening, more and more products that cater to the trend are appearing.

 Unfortunately, the increased interest in organic gardening has led to some confusion – and some deception – about what it means for a product to be “organic.”
 The labeling of products has become a minefield for consumers who are interested in eco-friendly agriculture.
 It can be difficult to know exactly what is meant by products labeled “natural,” “plant-based” or “organic.”

 Official organic labeling comes from the U.S. Department of Agriculture (USDA).
 Their seal comes in a few forms, denoting whether a product is “100 percent organic,” “organic,” or “made with organic” ingredients.
 Unfortunately, anecdotal evidence suggests this multi-tiered labeling system is also contributing to consumer confusion.